ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-import.md

 Since Ember 3.27, the built-in components are no longer based on these legacy classes and the implementation details are no longer public.
-Therefore, these legacy classes have been deprecated and will be removed in 4.0.0.
+Therefore, these legacy classes have been deprecated and will be removed after Ember 4.0.0.

 In order to ease migration for apps that have implemented custom components by subclassing these legacy classes, they will be moved to a legacy addon and